MeerMusik/LinuxScripts/README.md

 /usr/include/glib-2.0/glib/gmacros.h:823:46: note: in definition of macro 'G_STATIC_ASSERT' 823 | #define G_STATIC_ASSERT(expr) static_assert (expr, "Expression evaluates to false")

-Possible work-around:
-1. Install the X86 Version of GLIB2 - if available at all for your Distribution
+1. Install the Lib32 Variant of GLIB2
-    1. Make sure all GLIB2 Dependencies are installed as Lib32 Variants as well
+2. Make sure all GLIB2 Dependencies are installed as Lib32 Variants as well

+Additional Hints for building X86 Libraries on a X86_64 PC:
+Ultimate++ requires specific Libraries.
+Make sure that you have all the Lib32 Variants of the required Libraries installed!
+1. You can run the [InstallRequired64BitLibs.sh](UPPFramework/InstallRequired64BitLibs.sh) which is part of this Repository - !!
+Not guaranteed to be up2date !!
+    1. You can get the latest Version of the Install Script by downloading the latest Ultimate++ .tar.xz Archive for Linux: [UPP Downloads](https://www.ultimatepp.org/www$uppweb$download$en-us.html)
+    2. You can of course also just take a look at these Scripts without installing anything if you do not need or want to!
+    3. This should install all required x86_64 Variants on all supported Distributions.
+After that, take a look at the Install Script and install the Lib32 Variants accordingly!
+    4. You should be able to easily distinguish the correct Names for your Distribution, by looking for the Name of your Package Manager like apt-get, pacman, zypper etc.

+You can also try:
+1. Run 'sudo pamac install multilib-devel' (For Manjaro; modify for your Distro as necessary!) - this should install the very basics for Multilib Developement as a starting point
-2. Switch to a still updated 32-Bit Distribution
+2. Switch to a still updated pure 32-Bit Distribution
 3. If nothing helps, you are out of Luck.
 Switch to X86_64 (64-Bit) as soon as you are able to and enjoy the Future :)

 Infos: